Shahzad-Ali-44/Potato-Leafs-Disease-Detection-Web-App/README.md

-# AL Powered Potato Leafs Disease Detection Web App
+# AI Powered Potato Leafs Disease Detection Web App

 This project is a **Potato Disease Detection System** developed using **React** for the front-end and **FastAPI** with a **Convolutional Neural Network (CNN)** for disease classification on the back-end.
 The system allows users to upload images of potato leaves and classifies them into different disease categories with an accuracy score.